 - Automating Your Procurement and Purchasing Strategy with E-Procurement

-Procurement is the process of sourcing and acquiring the goods and services a company needs to fulfill its business model.
+Procurement is the process of sourcing and acquiring the goods and services a company needs to fulfill its business objectives.

-An effective procurement strategy can save company money by negotiating favorable terms and pricing, and ensuring supplier quality and efficiency.
+An effective procurement strategy can do many things.
+For instance, it can save a company money by negotiating favourable terms and pricing.
+It can also ensure supplier quality, efficiency, and timeliness.

 Procurement involves much more than just handing over the company credit card and paying for a purchase.
-An effective procurement strategy includes everything from identifying which goods and services a company needs right through to maintaining the right documentation and records.
+For example, an effective procurement strategy includes everything involved in the procuring process, from identifying which goods and services a company needs, right through to maintaining the right documentation and records.

-Here’s a quick overview of the procurement process:
+Here’s a quick overview of how the procurement process works:

-Keep in mind, how a company shapes its internal procurement process will be influenced by factors like the company’s size, industry, available human resources, and organizational structure.
+Keep in mind, however, that how a company shapes its internal procurement process influences factors like the company’s size, industry, available human resources, and organizational structure.

 For an in-depth explanation of the procurement process, check out our guide: What are the Stages of the Procurement Process?

-Procurement is important in business because it directly impacts a company’s profit.
+Procurement is important in business because it directly impacts a company’s profit margin.
 For an organization to be profitable, the cost of procuring goods needs to be less than the amount it sells those goods for, minus whatever costs are associated with processing and selling them.

-Enacting the best procurement procedures will ensure that the buyer (i.e. the company) is acquiring goods, services, or works at the best possible price at all times.
+Enacting the best procurement procedures will ensure that the buyer (i.e. the company) is acquiring goods and services at the best possible price at all times.

 In addition, procurement is linked to several core business functions within an organization.
-So it should always be considered a critical part of any organization’s corporate strategy.
+Therefore, it should always be considered a critical part of any organization’s corporate strategy.